Closing a deal is step one. What happens next determines whether that customer renews, expands, or churns.

 Providing ongoing support and guidance to help customers get the most out of your product or service protects and grows your revenue, reducing pipeline anxiety.

-An effective customer success strategy helps you:
+An effective customer success in B2B sales strategy helps you:

 - Build relationships with new stakeholders